lucarin91/SR-seminar/slides.md

 ## Security in the Micro-Services Architecture
 #### SR - Seminar

-<small>Created by <a href="http://www.github.com/lucarin91">Luca Rinaldi</a></small>
+<small>Created by <a href="http://lucar.in">Luca Rinaldi</a></small>

+## Agenda
+- introduce microservice and its characteristics
+- explain the main security problem
+- present a Security-as-a-Service approach for microservice
+- conclusion

+## Same Definition
+A **Monolithic software application** is a software application composed of modules that are not independent from the application to which they belong.

+A **Microservice** is a minimal independent process interacting via messages.

+A **Microservice Architecture** is a distributed application where all its modules are microservices.

-## Microservices Architecture
+## Microservice Architecture
-Is an Architecture based of separeted services that implement a small part of the application.
+The communication  is made by RESTful API or message broker services.

+Each microservices is completely autonomous and domain specific.

-They have to be autonomus (they can be deployed as a single machine, virtual machine, container or a process)
+The microservices can be deployed as a single machine, virtual machine, container or a process.

 ### Advantages